rancher/terraform-local-rke2-config/terraform.md

    - an example of this would be a security group and its rules
      - while rules can be added separately from the group and are their own resources they do not make a lot of sense to have in their own external module
      - it may be useful to separate out the rules from the group in logical form to keep top level (implementation) modules clean
-3. As an implementation of resources (Implementation Module/IMod)
+3. As an implementation of resources (Implementation Module/IMod/root module)
    - modules are generally considered a way to pull code into a terraform file, but eventually a "root" must be created
    - the "root module" or "impementation module" orchestrates a group of modules with the intent of actually provisioning resources (rather than just as a template or library)
    - using the git ops paradigm the implementation module should be considered the source of truth for the infrastructure